Mobile app prototype

 The project brief is to apply user-centered research in developing an interactive prototype that demonstrates a particular functionality in the user scenario.

-Final deliverable of this project is an engaging mobile app prototype to address the challenges presented by Sheridan's Centre for Elder Research.
-One of the common issues our silver generation faces is the modest decline in memory, which is actually a common part of the aging process.
+Final deliverable is an engaging mobile app prototype to address the challenges presented by Sheridan's Centre for Elder Research.
+One of the common issues our silver generation faces is the modest decline in memory, a normal part of the aging process.

 - Research & analysis: Empathy map, benchmark & PACT analyses